anishsamantaray/Longitudinal-Analysis-of-Breast-Cancer/readme.md

 ## Performance Metrics

-The Highest accuracy is recievced by LightGBM WHICH IS 87.8%, after PCA logistic Regression gives the highest around 84% and with balnced weight class Random Forest gives highest with 87.8%.
+The Highest accuracy is recievced by LightGBM which IS 87.8%, after PCA logistic Regression gives the highest around 84% and with balnced weight class Random Forest gives highest with 87.8%.
 The complete Results is to be viewed in Result excel sheet.

 ## Website Demo